Stow on the Wold Walk

 Stow also has a number of nice shops and art galleries to explore as well.
 This includes the Clarendon Fine Art Gallery on the square where there's a fine selection of artists and genres.

 Just a couple of miles to the east you can pick up the Daylesford Walk.
-This circular trail will take you around the Georgian Daylesford Estate before visiting the neighbouring villages of Adlestrop and Oddington.
+This circular trail will take you around the Georgian Daylesford Estate before visiting the neighbouring villages of Adlestrop and Upper and Lower Oddington.

 The Donnington Way - Cotswolds Pub Walk passes through the town.
 The long circular walk visits 15 fine old Donnington Brewery pubs in the Cotswolds.